jax-ml/jax/docs/tutorials/jit-compilation.md

 The {ref}`understanding-jaxprs` section of the documentation provides more information on the meaning of the above output.

-Importantly, note how the jaxpr does not capture the side-effect of the function: there is nothing in it corresponding to `global_list.append(x)`.
-This is a feature, not a bug: JAX is designed to understand side-effect-free (a.k.a. functionally pure) code.
+Importantly, notice that the jaxpr does not capture the side-effect present in the function: there is nothing in it corresponding to `global_list.append(x)`.
+This is a feature, not a bug: JAX transformations are designed to understand side-effect-free (a.k.a. functionally pure) code.
 If *pure function* and *side-effect* are unfamiliar terms, this is explained in a little more detail in [🔪 JAX - The Sharp Bits 🔪: Pure Functions](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#pure-functions).

-Of course, impure functions can still be written and even run, but JAX gives no guarantees about their behaviour once converted to jaxpr.
-However, as a rule of thumb, you can expect (but shouldn't rely on) the side-effects of a JAX-transformed function to run once (during the first call), and never again.
-This is because of the way that JAX generates jaxpr, using a process called 'tracing'.
+Of course, impure functions can still be written and even run, but JAX gives no guarantees about their behaviour under transformations.
+However, as a rule of thumb, you can expect (but shouldn't rely on) the side-effects of a JIT-compiled function to run once (during the first call), and never again, due to JAX's traced execution model.

 When tracing, JAX wraps each argument by a *tracer* object.
 These tracers then record all JAX operations performed on them during the function call (which happens in regular Python).
 Then, JAX uses the tracer records to reconstruct the entire function.
 The output of that reconstruction is the jaxpr.
 Since the tracers do not record the Python side-effects, they do not appear in the jaxpr.
 However, the side-effects still happen during the trace itself.